ankitaggarwal011/MNIST-Sequence/README.md

 - `digits` is a list-like containing the numerical values of the digits from which the sequence will be generated (for example `[3, 5, 0]`)
 - `spacing_range` is a tuple containing the minimum and maximum spacing (in pixels) between digits.
 - `image_width` specifies the width of the image in pixels.
+- `num_samples` is the number of samples of image dataset (MNIST sequence) with labels to be generated.
+- `seq_len` is the length of the sequence for each image in the image dataset to be generated.

 The function returns a (28 x image_width) image.